-Dr. Christopher Baker, who co-led the research, said the finding made possible silicon-chip based accelerometers with sensitivity far beyond current state of the art.
+Dr. Christopher Baker, who co-led the research, said the finding made possible silicon-chip-based accelerometers with sensitivity far beyond current state of the art.

 “In quantum liquids, atoms behave more like waves than particles,” Dr. Baker said.
 “This allows us to build laser-like sensors from atoms.”

-The research was a collaboration between researchers in the ARC Centre of Excellence for Engineered Quantum Systems (EQUS) and ARC Centre of Excellence in Future Low-Energy Electronic Technologies (FLEET) in Australia, and the Dodd-Walls Centre for Photonic and Quantum Technologies in New Zealand.
+The research was a collaboration between researchers in the ARC Center of Excellence for Engineered Quantum Systems (EQUS) and ARC Centre of Excellence in Future Low-Energy Electronic Technologies (FLEET) in Australia, and the Dodd-Walls Centre for Photonic and Quantum Technologies in New Zealand.
 It was supported by the United States Army Research Office and the Australian Research Council, and was published today in Science.